Reconfiguring motor circuits for a joint manual and BCI task: Introduction

-While previous studies demonstrate that it is possible to dissociate motor control from BCI control, the mechanisms of dissociation in the supporting neural networks has not been investigated.
+While our previous study demonstrates that it is possible to dissociate motor control from BCI control, the mechanisms of dissociation in the supporting neural networks has not been investigated.
 How is activity responsible for BCI control coordinated with the activity responsible for ongoing wrist movement during use of a dual-control BCI?

-We address this question here using a dual-control BCI task, where both BCI control and ongoing motor output are driven by the same cortical region (Fig. \ref{fig1}).
-By recording activity of both control and non-control units, we study how their activity differs between dual-control, manual control, and brain-control tasks.
-Specifically, we seek to understand how population activity observed during dual control relates to activity observed during manual- and brain-control tasks.
+Here we analyze these questions using the same task and data as our previous study \cite{Milovanovic2015}.
+Specifically, we address these questions using a dual-control BCI task, where both BCI control and ongoing motor output are driven by the same cortical region (Fig. \ref{fig1}; task and data reported in \cite{Milovanovic2015}).
+By recording the activity of both control and non-control units, we study how their activity differs between dual-control, manual control, and brain-control tasks.
+We seek to understand how population activity observed during dual control relates to activity observed during manual- and brain-control tasks.

 Using both a linear-tuning analysis and an effective-connectivity analysis, we find that dual-control neural activity is more similar to manual-control neural activity than brain-control neural activity.
 By design, proficiency at the dual-control task requires units to fire independently of wrist motion.
-Therefore, we hypothesized that during the task the activity of control units would dissociate from previously co-tuned units.
-We find evidence that during dual control, control units dissociate specifically from co-tuned units in a different way to how they dissociate in the brain control task, suggesting that dissociation required by the dual-control task can occur with single-unit specificity.
+Therefore, we hypothesized that during the task, the activity of control units would dissociate from previously co-tuned units.
+We find evidence that during dual control, control units dissociate specifically from co-tuned units in a different way than how they dissociate in the brain control task, suggesting that dissociation required by the dual-control task can occur with single-unit specificity.
 Finally, we searched for factors that predict performance in the dual-control task.
 Building on previous studies \cite{Hwang2013, Sadtler2014}, we find that measures of single unit intrinsic variability are predictive of dual-control BCI task performance.